 Prometheus Black/Meltdown can be considered one for the human supervillains of Animated; the other villains, like Angry Archer, Professor Princess, and the Headmaster are all very comical and very much played for laughs.
 Whenever Meltdown shows up, however, he's much less funny (though not entirely so), played as a legitimate threat to the Autobots and also engages in some pretty horrific genetic experimentation, turning unwilling subjects into horrible monsters.

 Here's one for the Transformers franchise as a whole: Anytime Unicron shows up, things are going to get serious very quickly.
-This is especially noticable in his very first appearence, which opens up with him destroying an entire planet full of life, helping setting up the tone for the first of the movie.
+This is especially noticeable in his very first appearance, which opens up with him destroying an entire planet full of life, helping setting up the tone for the first of the movie.
 He only get's worse from there on out.

-Transformers Prime is very much Darker and Edgier compared to earlier shows in the franchise, but its far more evil depiction of Megatron still puts into their trope, with plans he gets involved with often extending beyond killing the Autobots to wiping out all life on Earth, along with a world of pain for anybody who tries to get in his way that isn't Optimus Prime.
+Transformers Prime is very much Darker and Edgier compared to earlier shows in the franchise, but its far more evil depiction of Megatron, snarkiness aside, still puts into their trope, with plans he gets involved with often extending beyond killing the Autobots to wiping out all life on Earth, along with a world of pain for anybody who tries to get in his way that isn't Optimus Prime.
 There are two more notable and recurring ones, the former being Soundwave who's almost always creeping other characters out, and the latter being Airachnid, who commits genocide for fun and is brutally cruel to the point that other Decepticons hate her.

 Chase Young of Xiaolin Showdown was introduced as the Big Bad in the second season.
 In the first season, the villain had been Jack Spicer who's comically beaten once an episode.
 While he was partly taking orders from Wuya (an evil spirit with no physical form), she was also strictly comical, except in the Season One finale.
 Chase, however, was a strictly non-comical and threatening villain.